 Towards the Founding of a New Palestinian Literature of Resistance

-Abstract

 This paper examines electronic literature (“e-literature”) and its ability to influence public opinion in its political and literary dimensions.
-Palestinian poet Dareen Tatour is examined as an example, drawing on a specific court judgment (hereafter “the court judgement”) in relation to her work.
+Palestinian poet Dareen Tatour is examined as an example, drawing on a specific court judgment (State of Israel v.
+Dareen Tatour) in relation to her work.

 Tatour published a video poem in October 2015 entitled “Resist, my people!
-Resist them!” on both YouTube and Facebook (Tatour 2015).
+Resist them!” on both YouTube and Facebook (Tatour).
 The Israeli government subsequently brought a number of serious charges against her, including incitement to terrorism, intifada and jihad, and inflammation of public opinion.
 After three years of legal proceedings, she received a five-month jail sentence, with a further six-month suspended sentence.